MicahOlson/marios_food/README.md

 ## Notes, Bugs, Fixes, and Future Improvements
 * No known bugs.
-* Feature enhancements are scheduled for 3/26/21.
+* There are no feature enhancements scheduled for this application.
 * If you find a bug, please report it at the email address below.

 ---